tskit-dev/msprime/docs/file-format.rst

     where ``flags`` records information about the ancestor; ``population`` is the integer ID of the ancestor's (birth) population, and ``time`` is how long ago the ancestor was born.
+Each node also has a unique (integer) ID, but this is *not* recorded explicitly - rather, the individual's ID is given by their position in the tree sequence's node table.

 samples
     The tips of the tree, that we have obtained data from.
 These are